knightjdr/cellmap-scripts/data-sets/README.md

 ```

 2. Output
-* pfam_motifs.txt (will contain only two columns: gene name and motif, with no duplicates per gene)
+* pfam_motifs.txt (will contain only two columns: gene name and motif).
+This file may have duplicate genes, so open in vim and do a `:sort u`
 * pfam_motif_complete.txt will have all motifs, along with start and end positions, length, etc

 ## domains